Associate in the construction team

 I qualified into the construction team in 2018.
 I regularly support housing associations and public sector clients with a range of projects, disputes and funding applications, usually involving construction aspects.
-I also support clients across the public procurement and State aid regimes, as well as through drafting construction contracts tailored towards clients’ needs and risk profile.
+I regularly assist clients by drafting and negotiating construction contracts to meet their needs and match their risk profile.
+I also support clients to navigate the public procurement and State aid/subsidies regimes.

-• I also co-authored the legal chapter in the first book dedicated to achieving social value in construction.
+- I co-authored the legal chapter in the first book dedicated to achieving social value in construction.
+I also regularly provide training and presentations to clients on the subsidies regime, procurement and construction issues.

 It was clear throughout the Brexit negotiations that state aid proved a persistent sticking point, linking through to the EU’s commitment to maintaining a level playing field across the trading bloc.